lmiller1990/vue-testing-handbook/README.md

 ### Development enviroment

+Vuepress is used to generate the static website.
+Articles are written in markdown.

+#### Guides

-Clone the repo and run `yarn`.
+Clone the repo and run `yarn` to install the dependencies.
 Then run `yarn dev` to open the dev server.
 Access it on `localhost:8080`.

+#### Code Samples

-There is an example project to run tests and examples.
-To run it, `cd demo-app`, then run `yarn`.
-To run the test run `yarn test:unit`.
+There is an example project to run tests and examples used in the guides.
+To run it the demo app, run `cd demo-app` to navigate into the project, then run `yarn` to install the dependencies.
+Run `yarn test:unit` to execute the test suite.

-### Existing pages
+### Updates existing guides

-Make an issue regarding what you think can be improved, and why.
-Once everyone is happy with the addition, add it in English.
-Someone will translate it so the guide stays in sync for both languages, and it will be merged.
+Make an issue regarding what you think can be improved, or just make a PR.

 ### Adding a new page

 Make an issue explaining the benefit of the new page.
-Once everyone is in agreement, add the new page.
-You should also add an example to the `demo-app` project, so readers can easily recreate the scenario.
-You should also create a new page for the Japaense documentation, so someone can translate it later.
-This helps keep the guie up to date.
+You should also add any relevant code and tests in the `demo-app` project, so readers can easily recreate the scenario.

-### Fixing grammar or stylist improvements

-Just make the PR.

 ## Vue Testing Handbook